programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Under "Branch name pattern", type the name of your repository branch that is being published by GitHub Pages as a website.
 If you have followed this lesson closely, the name should be "gh-pages".

 Scroll down to the "Protect matching branches" section and check the checkbox next to "Require pull request reviews before merging".
 More information will appear just below this text.
+Note that the following checkbox options are only displayed _after_ checking this checkbox.

 In the dropdown, choose "1", which will make the dropdown display "Required approving reviews: 1".